 According to Decluttr's Manisha Metta, "It's best to wait a month after the new iPhones are announced to get the best price on last year's devices.
 A month after is when prices stabilize and the trade-ins come through."

 You can also see what's available locally on Craigslist and Facebook Marketplace, or check auction listings on eBay.
 These are riskier propositions, as you don't get any kind of guarantee when buying directly from the previous owner.
-Most of the aforementioned sites offer at least some kind of protection for the buyer: verified inspections, a return window and so on.
+Most of the aforementioned sites offer at least some kind of protection for the buyer: verified inspections, a return window, an in-house warranty and so on.

 Take note, however, that when you buy a used iPhone (or a refurb from a source other than Apple), you're taking a bigger gamble.
-The battery won't be brand-new, meaning it won't give you maximum runtime, and you won't get much in the way of a warranty.
+The battery won't be brand-new, meaning it won't give you maximum runtime, and you may end up with a shorter or more limited warranty.

-Let's not overlook another former flagship: the iPhone 6S.
-It features Touch ID, 3D Touch, a 12-megapixel camera and, wait for it... a headphone jack!
-It will also run iOS 12, which Apple plans to release next week.
+Let's not overlook another former flagship: the iPhone 7.
+It features Touch ID, a 12-megapixel camera and a water-resistant case, among other things.
+It will also run iOS 13, which Apple plans to release at the end of September.

 Budget-minded phone buyers tend to balk at Apple's premium prices, and with good reason: There are much cheaper alternatives on the Android side.
-But pretty much every iPhone is -- or was -- a premium phone, and a model that's two or three years old still has plenty to offer.
-Indeed, when you can get a $650 phone for $379, it's time to party like it's 2016.
+But pretty much every iPhone is -- or was -- a premium phone, and a model that's 1-3 years old still has plenty to offer.
+Indeed, when you can get a $650 model for $200, it's time to party like it's 2016.

 CNET's Cheapskate scours the web for great deals on PCs, phones, gadgets and much more.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.
 Questions about the Cheapskate blog?
 Find the answers on our .
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!